tap349/tap349.github.io/_posts/2019-09-28-category-theory.md

 ## 1 Category: The Essence of Composition

 Category consists of objects and arrows that go between them.
-Arrows are called morphisms.
+Arrows are called **morphisms**.
 It's a general term, kind of transformation but it's easy to think of arrows as functions: functions are just one type of morphisms.

 The essence of category is composition.
 Arrows compose: if there are arrows A → B and B → C then arrow A → C is their composition which is denoted by a small